ISUgenomics/SequelTools/README.md

 PATH=$PATH:/path/to/SequelQC
 ```

-No compilation is required so you are now done with installation!
+No compilation is required, and only standard R packages and Python libraries are used so you are now done with installation!

 ## Running SequelTools

-For a test data set we recommend using the same data set used in the paper, XXXXXXXXXXXXX
+For a test data set we recommend using the same data set as we used in the paper, XXXXXXXXXXXXX

 The `SequelTools.sh` is the main script to execute.
 This script will call all other necessary scripts.
 You can test whether the main script was properly installed by calling the script alone: